Israel-Matheus/pantera-chatbot/README.md

 ## Licença

 > Distribuído sob a Licença MIT.
-Veja `LICENSE` para mais informações.
+Veja `LICENSE.md` para mais informações.